Skip to content

 The port of Malaga is an ideal starting point for exploring the Costa del Sol.

-Poniente and levante winds are frequent and can influence navigation.
-The seabed is sandy, and the waters are generally calm, perfect for excursions by yacht or sailboat.
+West and east winds are frequent and can influence navigation.
+The seabed is sandy, and the waters are generally calm, perfect for yacht or sailboat excursions.

 Marbella

-Shopping enthusiasts will love Puerto Banús, a marina famous for its luxury boutiques and impressive yachts.
-Marbella is also an ideal base for exploring the Sierra Blanca mountains or the white villages of Andalusia.
+Shopping enthusiasts will appreciate Puerto Banus, a marina famous for its luxury boutiques and impressive yachts.
+Marbella is also an ideal starting point to discover the Sierra Blanca Mountains or the white villages of Andalusia.

 Sailing in Marbella

-Marbella offers several modern marinas, including Puerto Banús and the Marbella marina, which welcome boaters with top-of-the-range services.
+Marbella offers several modern marinas, including Puerto Banús and Marbella Marina, which welcome boaters with high-end services.

-Sailing conditions on the Costa del Sol are generally favorable, with mild winds and light currents.
-However, summer thunderstorms can appear suddenly.
-The waters around Marbella are mainly sandy, which makes anchoring easy.
+Sailing conditions on the Costa del Sol are generally favourable, with gentle winds and some low currents.
+However, the summer storms can appear suddenly.
+The waters around Marbella are mainly sandy, making it easy to anchor.

 Gibraltar (United Kingdom)

-This British territory is famous for its iconic rock.
-Climb to the top for spectacular views of the Mediterranean and Atlantic, and observe the Berber monkeys, Europe's only wild primates.
+This British territory is famous for its rock iconic.
+Climb to the top for spectacular views of the Mediterranean and Atlantic, and watch the Berber monkeys, the only wild primates in Europe.

 Explore the World War II tunnels and discover the fascinating history of this strategic location.